Guiding and enabling our campus community to uphold our values and expectations.

 - Contact [email protected] for an official copy of the policy you are seeking to amend.
 In the event that a

 policy that you seek to amend or draft is already being reviewed by another department,

-- In the case of a new policy, notify Management Services of your intent to draft a policy.
+- In the case of a new policy, notify the Administrative Policy Program Manager of your intent to draft a policy.

 - Review and complete a Policy Transmittal Sheet.
 This document is intended to help you assess the need for a proposed policy or revision and will provide important information to committees and individuals responsible for reviewing and approving your proposal.
 This transmittal sheet also ensures that policies undergo the appropriate review process.

 - Using the “track changes” function, make proposed revisions to the current policy.

 - If a new policy draft it using the college’s administrative policy template.